2-Aminofluorene: Toxicity and reactions

-2-AF can undergo a reaction to become a toxic carcinogen to animals.
-2-AF can be acetylated to become 2-acetylaminofluorene (2-AAF).
+2-AF can undergo a reaction to become 2-acetylaminofluorene (2-AAF), which is a carcinogen to animals.
 This compound has been a major research area for cancer-causing agents.
-2-Acetylaminofluorene is able to cause tumors in mice and other animals in the liver and kidney.
-This substance can act as a substrate for cytochrome P450 (CYP).
-In this lock and key conformation, the enzyme will allow for a hydroxyl group to be added onto the 2nd carbon of the structure.
-Now, 2-AAF will be turned into N-hydroxy-2-acetylaminofluorene which is a carcinogen.
+2-AAF is able to cause tumors in mice and other animals in the liver and kidney.
+This substance can act as a substrate for cytochrome P450 (CYP) which adds a hydroxyl group to the amino group producing N-hydroxy-2-acetylaminofluorene, which is a carcinogen.
 The addition of these side groups to 2-AF are very dangerous in biological systems.
-Industrial use has still yet to experimented with.
-After this reaction to form the N-hydroxy-2-acetylaminofluorene, there can be spontaneous formations that will form.
-The transferase enzyme, cytosolic N-acetyltransferase can act on the hydroxyl group which can also be acetylated.
-This oxygen acetylation will create the intermediate N-acetyl-N acetoxyaminofluorene.
-Since biological molecules are dynamic and able to undergo several movements, the side groups of the N-acteyl-N-acetoxyaminofluorene can form the arylamidonium ion and a carbonium ion which can interact directly with DNA.
+The transferase enzyme cytosolic N-acetyltransferase can act on the hydroxyl group which can also be acetylated.
+This oxygen acetylation will create the intermediate N-acetyl-N-acetoxyaminofluorene.
+The side groups of the N-acteyl-N-acetoxyaminofluorene can form the arylamidonium ion and a carbonium ion which can interact directly with DNA.
 Exposure to these carcinogens can increase metabolic rates, if the exposure is repeated several times.
-Gradually, the doses can increase and residues in urine excretion can gradually increase.
 This is carcinogenic and exposure should be limited.
 These carcinogens can affect the genome induce mutations.
 Furthermore, the N-hydroxy derivative can undergo sulfation by the enzyme cytosolic sulfur transferase, which will produce another compound, N-acetyl-N-sulfoxy.